alain17-web/netclean-readme/README.md

 <img width="1680" alt="qualityForm" src="https://github.com/user-attachments/assets/bdfee799-ec41-40dc-848d-4f1fce7a8cdf">

 a report for supervisors to score assignments

 <img width="1184" alt="ratingForm" src="https://github.com/user-attachments/assets/27314512-3663-4474-bfc6-8b31b22c0ccc">

+All reports include a feature for clients to sign with touch signature.
+Some also allow to upload photos Once submitted, the pictures are stored in the database using the **Firebase Storage SDK**.